 Eventually, that movement, always caused by wind or rubbing branches, causes the shingle nail hole to get bigger, allowing the shingle to move.
-Which leads to rain working its way under the shingle or through the hole, degrading the glue strip even more, and voila, that section of your roof’s shingles is blowing off.
+This leads to rain working its way under the shingle or through the hole, degrading the glue strip even more, and voila, that section of your roof’s shingles is blowing off.

-Let’s say someone convinces you to put on one of those plastic space suits that are meant to help you lose (water) weight.
+Let’s say someone convinces you to put on one of those plastic space suits meant to help you lose (water) weight.
 Fully sealed in your silver suit, you will accumulate much moisture in said suit, and you will not enjoy it.

 Neither does your attic.
 Your attic is a live thing.
-Warm air rises from your home’s levels, and that warm air has moisture in it which finds a great large organic thing, the underside of your plywood roofing deck, which absorbs the water.
+Warm air rises from your home’s levels, and that warm air has moisture in it, which finds a great large organic thing, the underside of your plywood roofing deck, which absorbs the water.

 The most efficient attic space maintains a neutral temperature that does not create humidity and causes it to transfer to the plywood.